schollz/oomph/README.md

-# triped
+# oomph

-triped is (in keeping with the [namelessness](https://llllllll.co/t/namelessness)) is simply a monophonic synthesizer with accented filters, a sample loop player with customizable effects, and a sample-based chord sequencer - which is all mixed and processed through a tape emulator.
+oomph is (in keeping with the [namelessness](https://llllllll.co/t/namelessness)) is simply a monophonic synthesizer with accented filters, a sample loop player with customizable effects, and a sample-based chord sequencer - which is all mixed and processed through a tape emulator.

 you may recognize some of these aspects as they are combinations of scripts I've previously contributed - notably [amen](https://github.com/schollz/amen) (sample looper), [acid-test](https://github.com/schollz/acid-test) (303-style monosynth), [synthy](https://github.com/schollz/synthy) (chord sequencer) and [tapedeck](https://github.com/schollz/tapedeck) (tape emulator).
 I thought it would be fun to have a single norns script to serve as a
 "groovebox" that would have all these pieces to play with.